Dragonixj/C-projects/Calcs_Checks/README.md

 This is a code that tells the user if the inputed number is a perfect square-> An integer that can be expressed as the square of another integer.

+---

+### range1.0.c

+This is a simple C code that tells the range of an imputed # using a an if statement nested in a do-while loop.

+---

 **If you find any issues with the code or have any suggestions for improvement, feel free to submit a pull request or open an issue on the GitHub repository.**

+---

 AUTHOR
 Dragonixj